trufflesuite/trufflesuite.com/src/docs/teams/account/redeeming-a-coupon.md

 ![Account Select](/img/docs/teams/coupon-redemption-account-selection.png)

-Verify you are on the correct account by looking at the top bar that says **Settings for ...**
+Verify you are on the correct account by looking at the application header that says **Settings for ...**

 ![Account Verification](/img/docs/teams/coupon-redemption-account-verification.png)